Rope Drop News

 When did 2026 Halloween Horror Nights tickets go on sale

 Single night tickets and the Express, Scream Early, and R.I.P. add-ons went on sale in the spring and are available now.
-The multi night Frequent Fear style passes had not been priced yet as of late June, and typically go on sale over the summer.
+The multi night Frequent Fear style passes had not been priced yet as of mid July, and typically go on sale in mid summer.

 Get the Rope Drop Rundown